 Once urine dries on carpet or walls your puppy’s “pee-mail” notes are even more difficult to locate and clean.
 Follow your nose and turn a light on the subject to discover the hidden evidence.
 Turn off all your lights and shine a high-quality black light on suspect areas—that makes urine glow in the dark.
 Don’t forget to check vertical areas such as walls and bedspreads that leg-lifting dogs like to target.

-The best products don’t just clean the area or cover up with perfumes but neutralize the chemicals that smell bad.
+The best products don’t just clean up dog urine or cover up with perfumes but neutralize the chemicals that smell bad.
 Urine is composed of sticky urea, urochrome (the yellow color), and uric acid.
 The first two can be washed away, but uric acid is nearly impossible to dissolve and remove from surfaces.

 Successful products not only clean away the urea and urochrome, but they also neutralize the uric acid with enzymes or encapsulate the urine molecules to contain the odor.
 Here are a few examples of products that really work.
 Ask for them at pet products stores, your veterinarian, and online sources.

 - Anti-icky-poo earned raves from animal behaviorists—and besides.
 Anti-Icky-Poo uses live bacteria to eliminate any organic material left behind by your pets.

 - AtmosKlear odor eliminator developed for the automotive industry can be used straight or mixed with other cleaning preparations.
 It’s recommended for pet odors and other household odors (smoke, gym bags, basement mustiness, etc).

 - Nature’s miracle has been recommended by pet professionals for years.
 It employs an enzyme that breaks down and neutralizes the odor.

 - Clean+green is made from organic ingredients that “encapsulate” the odors.
 This product claims to be safe for use on “skunked” pets, too and has specialty products for various surfaces (carpet, hardwood, furniture).